 The Certificate in Health and Wellness Administration Foundations is similar to the Associate’s degree providing a basic overview of concepts that set the stage for an entry level position or further education.
 A minimum of 21 credits must be completed for graduation.

-At the Bachelor’s level, students will go further in-depth into the theories and practices of Health Administration in the modern healthcare workplace.
+At the Bachelor of Science in Health Administration, students will go further in-depth into the theories and practices of Health Administration in the modern healthcare workplace.
 A total of 120 credits are required for graduation.
 Through the program students will gain certificates in Emergency Management and Long Term Care.
 Core courses include Medical Terminology for Healthcare Professionals, Healthcare Delivery in the U.S., and Healthcare Consumer Trends and Marketing.